-Rumors are also flying in regards to the bride and groom’s wedding cake, a word that dates back to 1648.
-Wedding cake is also used to describe a style of architecture in which buildings have distinct tiers.
-The bride and groom figurines on top?
-Wedding cake toppers.
+These days it’s not just all for the toast—a little liquid helps wash down all that delicious wedding cake, a term that dates back to 1648.
+Fun fact: wedding cake is also used to describe a style of architecture in which buildings have distinct tiers.